OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-17.md

 Why should a fool have money to buy wisdom when he has no understanding?

 ## Proverbs 17:17
-A friend loves at all times, and a brother is born for a time of adversity.
+A friend loves at all times, and a sibling is there for times of adversity.

 ## Proverbs 17:18
 One lacking sense shakes hands in pledge and becomes surety for a neighbour.